Contents

 Too Much Light.

 With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you occasionally tidy your windows, you’ll require to clean the skylight more often.
-Plus, installing the roof is the only method to clean up the beyond a skylight.
+If you occasionally tidy your windows, you’ll require to clean up the skylight more frequently.
+Plus, installing the roof is the only method to clean the outside of a skylight.

-Most standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the cost.
-If your roof opening doesn’t fit among the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest requirement option on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the price.
+If your roof opening doesn’t fit one of the below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard option on this list.

 16-by-16 inches$ 150– $600.